AntonMause/rv16poc/README.md

 - 1x MACC  17 bit signed (alu)
 - 600 LE  (this is what you find around each MACC)

-The current snapshot is intended to use Libero SoC version 12.6 (2020q4)
+The current snapshot is intended to use Libero SoC version 2021.2 (2021q3)

-### >Done:  G4, code runs on 2021.1 too
+### >Done:  G4, code runs on 2021.2 too, first steps towards Linux support
 ### >ToDo:  G5, fix issue with Library Element

 Edit ./scripts/g..config.tcl if you use older Libero, or even checkout older repo.